 5. VPLMN DCCF determines if the requested data is available at itself.
 If the data is available, then the VPLMN DCCF performs step 10 to sends the data to the HPLMN by invoking Ndccf_DataManagement_Notify.
 If not, then the VPLMN DCCF performs step 6.

-Before the step 5, the VPLMN DCCF may need to check if the consumer from HPLMN is authorized to obtain data from the VPLMN, taking the VPLMN ID, HPLMN ID, target area in VPLMN, Event ID(s) into account based on the roaming agreements, VPLMN policies and regulatory constraints between hPLMN and vPLMN, etc.
+Before the step 5, by enhancing the existing Ndccf_DataManagement service, the VPLMN DCCF checks if the consumer from HPLMN is authorized to obtain data from the VPLMN, taking the VPLMN ID, HPLMN ID, target area in VPLMN, Event ID(s) into account based on the roaming agreements, VPLMN policies and regulatory constraints between hPLMN and vPLMN, etc. If not, then VPLMN DCCF rejects HPLMN DCCF’s data request by invoking Ndccf_DataManagement_Notify indicating no authority to obtain roaming data in VPLMN.

-Editor's note: It is FFS whether a new service may be appropriate to trigger the special checking by the VPLMN DCCF.

-Editor's note: It is FFS how the DCCF obtains applicable policies for the peer PLMN.

 6. (Optional) Based on the target AOI in the VPLMN and the requested event ID(s), the VPLMN DCCF discovers the target data provider(s) in the VPLMN via NRF.

 7. The VPLMN DCCF subscribes to the data provider(s) the requested data by invoking, e.g. Nnf_EventExposure_Subscibe, indicating the Target of Event Reporting is a certain UE or a group of UE or any UE roaming from the HPLMN.